magiclane/magiclane-maps-sdk-for-flutter-docs-context7/guides/3_core/05_overlays.md

   <tbody>
     <tr>
       <td>categoryId</td>
       <td>Gets the OverlayItem's category ID.
-May be 0 if the item does not belong to a specfic category.
+May be 0 if the item does not belong to a specific category.
 Gives the id of the root category which may not be the direct parent category.</td>
       <td>int</td>
     </tr>
     <tr>